practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

 ## Closing Notes

 I find there's something special about spawning processes.
 You get to dig down below the top layer of your programming language to the lower layer where All Things Are One.
-When dealing with things like `fork`, `exec`, and `wait` your operating system treats all processes equally.
+When dealing with things like `fork`, `exec`, and `wait`, your operating system treats all processes equally.
 Any Ruby process can transform into a C program, or a Python process, or vice versa.
 Similarly you can `wait` on processes written in any language.
 At this layer of abstraction there's only the system and its primitives.

 We spend a lot of our mental energy worrying about good principles like abstraction, decoupling, efficiency.
-In digging down a layer and seeing what your operating system is capable of you see an extremely robust and abstract system.
+In digging down a layer and seeing what your operating system is capable of, you see an extremely robust and abstract system.
 It cares not how you implement your programs but offers the same functionality for any running program.
 Understanding your system at this level will really show you what it's capable of and give you a good mental understanding of how your system sees the world.
 Once you really grasp the `fork` + `exec` concept you'll see that its right at the core of a Unix system.
 Every process is spawned this way.
 The simplest example is your shell, it uses this very pattern to launch programs.

 I'll leave you with two more tips:

-1. Uses exec() at the end of scripts to save a process.
+1. Uses `exec()` at the end of scripts to save a process.
 Remember the example from the beginning where a rake task spawned an `irb` session?
 The obvious choice in that case is to use `exec`.

     Any other variant will require forking a new process which then execs and has the parent wait for it.
 Using `exec` directly cuts the need for an extra process by transforming the `rake` process directly into an `irb` process.
     This obviously won't work in situations where you need to shell out and then work with the output, but keep it in mind if the last line of your script just shells out.

 2. Pass an `Array` instead of a `String`.
-The backticks method always takes a String, but the `system` method (and many other process spawning methods) will take an Array or a String.
+The backticks method always takes a string, but the `system` method (and many other process spawning methods) will take an array or a string.

     When passed a String, `exec` may decide to spawn a shell to interpret the command, rather than executing it directly.
 This is handy for stuff like `system('find . | ack foobar -l')` but is very dangerous when user input is involved.
-With a String shell injection is possible, much like SQL injection, except that if compromised a shell injection could provide an attacker with root access to your system!
-Using an Array will never spawn a shell but will pass the Array arguments directly as the `ARGV` on the exec'ed process.
+An unescaped string makes shell injection is possible.
+Shell injection is like SQL injection, except that a compromised shell could provide an attacker with root access to your entire system!
+Using an array will never spawn a shell but will pass the array arguments directly as the `ARGV` on the exec'ed process.
     Always do this.

-If you enjoyed these exercises then you should try and implement some of the other process spawning primitives I mentioned.
+Finally, if you enjoyed these exercises then you should try to implement some of the other process spawning primitives I mentioned.
 With Rubyspec as your guide you can try re-implementing just about anything with confidence.
-Doing so will surely give you a better understanding of how process spawning works in Ruby, and Unix in general.
-If you go ahead and implement some pure-Ruby versions of these spawning methods please leave a comment and share your code, I'd love to see it!
+Doing so will surely give you a better understanding of how process spawning works in both Ruby and Unix in general.

+Please leave a comment and share your code if you implement some pure-Ruby versions of these spawning methods.
+I'd love to see them!